SCCA Regional (New England Region)

 - PRD (Lotus 59) [59-FB-15] (Phil Raeder): In 1970, John F. Sirmons (Weston, CT) and Vincent Dileo (Greenwich, CT) shared a Lotus 59C, Sirmons driving it in rounds of the SCCA Continental Championship, and Dileo competing in SCCA Nationals and in Area 1 Regional Championship races.
 This is almost certainly the car used by Ian Ashley to win a libre race at Brands Hatch in November 1969, as the car was said to be for an American customer, and Sirmons' car was later said to be a former Ashley car.
 Dileo won two Area 1 races at Thompson Raceway in July and August, but Sirmons had little success in Pro events.
 Sirmons and Dileo acquired a Lola T240 for 1971, and the Lotus is likely to have gone to Lola agent Carl Haas in trade.
-The car is unknown in 1971, but may have remained in stock with Carl Haas, because for 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
+The car is unknown in 1971, but may have remained in stock with Carl Haas, because at some point in 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
 Raeder fitted a Renault Alpine Gordini engine and ran the car in Formula C, qualifying for the Runoffs in 1973 where he finished in an impressive fourth place.
 He was entered during this time by Terri Novotny.
 Raeder then updated the car with Lotus 69 bodywork and other modifications and ran it as the PRD in 1974 and 1975, still with its Gordini engine.
-The car was later acquired by Chuck Sieber, who used it in Solo II events from 1981 to 1989.
+Pearce Raeder recals that the car was then sold to Walter Nelson (No. Haledon, NY/Great Neck, NY).
+Nelson raced a Lotus in Northeast Division Formula C in 1976, 1977 and 1978.
+Photographs show that it had Lotus 69 bodywork but Lotus 59 front suspension mounts, consistent with it being the ex-Raeder car.
+The car was later acquired by Chuck Sieber (McLean, VA), who used it in Solo II events from 1981 to 1989.
 He had bought the car less engine, and used a 1760 Ford twin cam, followed by an 1840cc BDA.
-Sieber sold the car to England in 1990.
-By 1996, it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
+Sieber sold the car to Ian Giles (Didcot, Oxfordshire) at the end of 1990.
+Its history over the next six years is unknown, but by 1996 it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
 The car was still owned by Studer when he died in May 2018.

 - Lola T100 [SL100/7] (Ron Raneri): Rebuilt from SL100/1 or SL100/3 for Escuderia Nacional CS for Formula 2 in 1968, and raced by Jorge de Bagration, with sponsorship from Calvo Sotelo.
 This is likely to be the car advertised by Charlie Hayes in April 1970 "ex-Alex Soler Roig European F2 car", as Soler-Roig was de Bagration's better-known teammate.
 By the time the advert appeared, Soler-Roig had done a deal to drive for Lotus in F1.
 It was next seen in May 1975 when Ron Renari (White Plains, NY) raced a Formula B Lola in SCCA Regionals at Lime Rock.
 He raced the car again in 1976, and advertised it as an "ex-Alex Soler-Roig Lola T100".
 It is reported to have gone to Stewart Bone, a Pontiac Fiero collector in NY state, and he sold it to Tim Gaffney in 1992.
 After having the monocoque restored by Simon Hadfield, Gaffney raced it in 2003.
 Sold in 2009 to Dean Baker (Bowmanville, Ontario), who raced it once at Watkins Glen, but found it needed a thorough restoration and put it aside until he got to that.

-- March 73B (Diana Black): Jas Patterson (Roslyn Heights, NY) raced a March 73B at the US Grand Prix Formula B support race in October 1974.
-The entry list shows that it was red and entered as #3 by Renoir International Racing.
+- March 73B (Diana Black): Jas Patterson (Roslyn Heights, NY) raced a March 722 in British Formula Atlantic in early 1973 and after a couple of accidents in the car reappeared for the British GP support race in July in a March 73B.
+He raced this car for the remainder of the 1973 season, and retained it for 1974, again running in the British Formula Atlantic series.
+He then raced the 73B at the US Grand Prix Formula B support race in October 1974.
 Photographic evidence shows that this was the March 73B raced by Diana Black (New York, NY) in minor Formula B races at Lime Rock and Bridgehampton in 1975 and 1976.
-Her home town was given in entry lists as Kew Gardens, NY or Briarwood, NY, both neighborhoods in the New York City borough of Queens.
 Later in 1976, she moved to the former Bobby Brown Chevron B34, and the March was sold to David Laemmle (Wiscasset, ME) who continued to race it in SCCA Regionals that year.
 Laemmle recalls that he sold it to someone from New York state.
 Subsequent history unknown.

 - Brabham BT38 (Walter Binger): For 1974, Donald Wirth (Laurel, NY) bought a Brabham BT38 from Fred Opert Racing in 1974 fitted with a new 1100cc Hart BDA engine for Northeast Division Formula C. The car had previously been used in F3 in Europe, so would have been a BT38C.
 It was sold to Wally Binger (W. Hempstead, NY) for 1975, and raced again in NEDiv FC but after Binger's first daughter was born in September 1977 he sold the car back to Wirth.
 Wirth crashed the car at Bridgehampton in 1978 or 1979, and the engine bay was badly damaged.
 The car was sold to someone in the New England area, but was still unrepaired when last seen.